Skip to main content

 Obtain Contractor License Bond

 Secure a contractor license bond in the amount required for your classification and anticipated annual gross volume.
-Bonds range from $1,000 to $100,000 based on the schedules outlined in A.R.S. § 32-1152.
+Bonds range from $1,000 to $100,000 based on the schedules outlined in A.R.S.
+32-1152.
+Bond must be continuous with no termination date.

 5